Root Words in English

 Hey, there!
 Welcome to this video on root words, prefixes, and suffixes.

 Many of the words we speak in English are made up of Latin and Greek words, but we have added prefixes and suffixes to them.
 Prefixes and suffixes are known as affixes.

 The original word, before you add the affixes, is known as a root word.
 A root word can stand on its own as a complete word.
 For example the word reform.
-Re- is the prefix, and ‘form’ is the root word.
+Re- is the prefix, and form is the root word.
 Form, by itself, is still a word.
-A root, on the other hand, does not typically make up a complete word on it’s own.
+A root, on the other hand, does not typically make up a complete word on its own.
 For example, transmit.
-The ‘trans’ is the prefix meaning across, and ‘mit’ is the root meaning “to send.”
-Mit, by itself is not a complete word.
+The trans is the prefix meaning across, and mit is the root meaning “to send.”

 Now, let’s take a look at what prefixes and suffixes actually are.

 Words can be long and difficult at times, but understanding root words and the affixes can help you to understand the meaning of those long words and make them less scary.

 New words can be made by adding a prefix before or a suffix after a root or root word.

 When an affix is added before the root or root word, it is called a prefix.
 A helpful way to remember this is by looking at the word prefix itself.
 Pre means “before,” and a prefix comes before the root or root word.

 A prefix often changes the meaning of a word.
 For instance, the word usual just means that something is customary or habitual.
 However, when you add the prefix un-, meaning “not” or “opposite of,” to the beginning, it changes the meaning of the word.
 Now, we have the word unusual, which means that something is not usual, not common, or is rare.
 Prefixes have definitions of their own, so when we add them onto a root word or root, we have to understand that the meaning of the word has been modified.